Group members

 Marcin Zagórski (group leader)

-I started as an assistant professor at the Faculty of Physics, Astronomy and Computer Science of Jagiellonian University in November 2018.
+I started as an Assistant Professor in November 2018 and got Associated Professor position in October 2024 at the Faculty of Physics, Astronomy and Computer Science of Jagiellonian University.
 Before that I did two postdocs at IST Austria, first with Tobias Bollenbach (currently at the University of Cologne) and second with Anna Kicheva.
 My research is focused on unravelling biophysical mechanisms resulting in precise patterning of developing tissues.
 In our group we apply physics methods to a wide range of biological questions, encompassing gene regulation, cell signalling and evolutionary adaptation.
 See http://cs.if.uj.edu.pl/zagorski/ for selected distinctions.

 Maciej Majka (postdoc)